My Shortlist

 ACADéMIE DE LA CAPITALE

-"Acadecap International School (Académie de la Capitale) provides a rigorous, tailored bilingual and/or English education.
-IB PYP students engage in experiential learning in i STEAM, International Languages and PSPE.
-The PSSP and the OSSD promote in-depth understanding of content, teaching students to work hard and make practical connections between subjects and the real world, preparing them for post-secondary education.
-Our proprietary 3-tier 21st Century Learning Curriculum is implemented from grade 7 to 12."
+"We offer a rigorous, tailored bilingual and/or English education from JK to Grade 12.
+IB PYP students engage in concept-driven inquiry-based learning in STEAM, Visual and Performing Arts, The Humanities, International Languages and PSPE.
+The PSSP and OSSD pursue in-depth understanding of content, teaching students to work hard and make practical connections between subjects and the real world, preparing them for post-secondary education.
+Our 21st Century Learning Curriculum© is implemented from Gr.
+7 to 12."

-• IB ® World School offering the PYP Next in bilingual formats
+• IB ® World School offering the PYP, a concept-driven inquiry-based approach, in a bilingual format

-• 21st Century Core Competencies Cursus (Grade 7 to 12)
+• 21st Century Learning Curriculum© (Grade 7 to 12) (Competency-based curriculum)

 FORT ERIE INTERNATIONAL ACADEMY

-"FEIA is a private boarding school in Fort Erie, ON with students from around the world in grades 6 - 12.
-FEIA provides enriched Ontario curriculum opportunities through experiential learning, global awareness and guides students to achieve personal, academic and athletic excellence.
-Offering elite, prep school basketball and hockey programs, FEIA has an elevated level of community spirit.
-Students are empowered to strive for their goals and to become agents of change, innovators and leaders on a global scale."
+"FEIA is a private boarding school in Fort Erie, ON, home to grades 5-12 students.
+It enriches Ontario curriculum opportunities through experiential learning and global awareness, guiding students to achieve personal, academic, and athletic excellence.
+It offers an elevated level of community spirit, university prep academics, and elite preparatory school basketball, hockey, and soccer programs.
+FEIA empowers students to reach their goals and to become agents of change, innovators, and leaders on a global scale."

 • Our objective is to provide a well rounded education that addresses the whole student;